Register an Amazon RDS for SQL Server database instance

-To register an Amazon RDS for SQL Server database for DPA to monitor:
+Complete the following steps to register an individual Amazon RDS for SQL Server database instance for monitoring with DPA.

 - On the DPA homepage, click Register DB Instance for Monitoring.

 - Under Amazon RDS, click Amazon RDS for SQL Server.

 - Complete the wizard panels as described in the following sections.

 If registration fails because your DPA server cannot connect to the instance's server, see DPA database registration failure when attempting to register a database on an external network.